ShotaMiyazaki94/microjax/README.md

 Refer to the [example](example/) directory for code that creates these plots.

-Note: Finite-source calculation with microJAX is extremely slow without a GPU.
-So, the latter two examples are significantly slower on the CPU.
+Note: Finite-source calculations with `microJAX` are very slow without a GPU, so the last two examples take considerable time to run on a CPU.

 ---